Thursday, December 10, 2020

 But it went a bit wrong from there.
 And for me it's because Ennis wanted to make it a world-wide conflict.
 On the one hand, this was a good thing.
 It added Epic Trope 8: Dredd teams up with a bunch of judges from around the world.
 The whole thing makes liberal use of characters we'd met before but didn't get to see often, which is the sort of thing that often gets criticised as 'fan-service', but speaking as a fan I love this stuff.

 On the other hand, it didn't really make sense.
 Zombies plaguing Mega-City 1 I could accept, because of Necropolis.
 You see, there were mass graves all around the city.
 Practically begging for an evil wizard to use them as a zombie army.
 But no other city had had this problem (maybe Mega City 2 still had many corpses from the 2TFr(u)T virus some 11 years earlier that hadn't completely rotted way yet.
 Maybe).
 But where did all the other zombies come from, around the world?
 Resyk plants on the fritz, maybe?
 And why were some cities having a harder time than MC1?
-It was purely an excuse to allow Ennis to relive his favourite moment from the Apocalypse War, when Dredd condemns an entire city to death – only this time he can do it to like seven cities at once, but with hardly any of the emotional impact.
+It was purely an excuse to allow Ennis to relive his favourite moment from the Apocalypse War, when Dredd condemns an entire city to death – only this time he can do it to like seven cities at once, but with none of the emotional impact.

-But for me this is the epic's only really sin.
+But for me this is the epic's only major sin.
 A bunch of the story beats are perhaps too similar to bits for the Apocalypse War and others, but Ennis knew enough even then about writing action comics that it was compelling stuff, moving at exactly the right pace to get through to the end with a proper body count along the way.
 I even rather like villain Sabbat.
 He's a right bastard, and Ennis gives him a fun backstory that references the Beano in a way that makes up for the ridiculousness of the character.

 You can pretty much read the part in the script here where Ennis tells the artist